Ariana Grande: Dangerous Woman Diaries: Production

 On July 23, 2018, Ariana Grande announced via her official Twitter account that a documentary series following her 2017 Dangerous Woman Tour was set to be released.
 Vanity Fair's Josh Duboff commented that "the quality is pretty lo-fi—most of the footage has the feel of a friend holding a camera or phone up in Grande’s face, or following her as she moves about a studio or set."
+The documentary was not initially intended to be created until after the tour ended, so the performances shown in the series were all recorded on different dates throughout the tour.

 On November 28, 2018, it was announced that the series had been titled Ariana Grande: Dangerous Woman Diaries and consisted of four episodes directed by Alfredo Flores and produced by YouTube Premium.
 The series was released to YouTube Premium subscribers via Grande's official YouTube channel on November 29, 2018 with each episode of the series made available for free on Thursdays through December 20, 2018.

 Episodes

 Reception

 In a positive review, Decider's Kayla Cobb praised the series and recommended that audiences "Stream it for sure.
 Ariana Grande is an increasingly fascinating celebrity with a touching relationship with her fans.
 She's one of the good things out there, and we all need to celebrate our pop queen more."

 In a more mixed critique, Common Sense Media's Melissa Camacho awarded the series three out of five stars criticized the series saying, "If you’re not an Ariana Grande fan, you won't find much here beyond a lot of self-promotion.
 But chances are that tween and younger teen fans will find a lot of fun here."